Minoru/blog.tty8.org/about.markdown

 I'm the owner of [PGP key 0x356961a20c8bfd03][pgp].
 If you ever [mail me][email], I'd appreciate it if you make a digital signature (or better yet, encrypt the message).
-I also have [an old key, 0x0a1d7d827b52fb07][pgp-old], that date back to the days when I tried PGP software for the first time.
+I also have [an old key, 0x0a1d7d827b52fb07][pgp-old], that dates back to the days when I tried PGP software for the first time.
 I lost its revocation certificate, so please just ignore it.

 <div class="center">~ * ~</div>